canonical/snap-docs/UPDATING.md

     SPDX-License-Identifier: GPL-3.0-only
 -->

-# Updating ReadTheDocs Project
+# Updating Read The Docs integration
-In order to update the ReadTheDocs (RTD) project, there are a series of steps that must be performed to ensure the changes are present and consistent between the hosted and local builds of the project.
+In order to update the Read The Docs (RTD) project, there are a series of steps that must be performed to ensure the changes are present and consistent between the hosted and local builds of the project.

-## Local Build Process
+## Local build process
 The local build process should be triggered using `make run` in the `docs` project directory.
 The Makefile orchestrates the build process, serves the webpage, and provides checks for many different compliance metrics.
 To view a